huaweicloud/huaweicloud-iot-device-sdk-c/README.md

   - A device receives the command as defined in the product model.

-    `HW_API_FUNC HW_VOID IOTA_SetCmdCallback(PFN_CMD_CALLBACK_HANDLER pfnCallbackHandler)`
+    `HW_API_FUNC HW_VOID IOTA_SetCmdCallback(PFN_CMD_CALLBACK_HANDLER callbackHandler)`
     This API is used to set the command callback function.
-When a command is delivered from the cloud or a device-side rule is triggered, `pfnCallbackHandler` is called.
+When a command is delivered from the cloud or a device-side rule is triggered, `callbackHandler` is called.
     ```c
     void HandleCommandRequest(EN_IOTA_COMMAND *command)
     {